A Guide To Leave Of Absence In California Employment Law

 That said, this is just a list of California's most common applications for a leave of absence.
 Since each case is different, yours could be a unique case that would still count as a viable reason for filing a leave in California.

-If you've been denied your leave of absence, you could consult prescreened California employment lawyers.
+You could consult prescreened California employment lawyers if you've been denied your leave of absence.
 They'll be able to look at your case and identify its viability for a labor law claim in California.

 How Long Can You Take Time Off Work In California?